OriNachum/autonomous-intelligence/README.md

-# Tau - a personal friendly assistant
+# Tau - The Autonomous, Understanding robot

 This is Tau!
 Tau is inspired by Pi.AI and if you havent tried Pi yet, I strongly encourage you to try.